This post is sponsored by Piccolina

 Juliette Gordon Low Picture Book: Here Come the Girl Scouts!: The Amazing All-True Story of Juliette ‘Daisy’ Gordon Low and Her Great Adventure

 Ida B. Wells

 We hear less and less about investigative journalism these days, it seems, and Wells was certainly a pioneer.
 In a field that has historically not been welcoming to either Black people or women, she made incredible inroads that I love sharing with my kids.

 Who doesn’t love experiments and explosions and the mysteries of chemical reactions?
-The beautiful, goad-accented artwork in this children’s book about women stunningly highlights an incredible female scientist.
+The beautiful, gold-accented artwork in this children’s book about women leaders stunningly highlights an incredible female scientist.

 I LOVE learning and teaching about Frida Kahlo (see a number of Frida activities in this Mexico guide) because her personality and work are both so vibrant.
 Both this book and this shirt capture that energy and instill an excitement for creation and change in little learners.

 Frida Kahlo Picture Book: Frida Kahlo and Her Animalitos

 Frida Kahlo Picture Book: Frida Kahlo: The Artist Who Painted Herself